apache/servicecomb-docs/java-chassis-reference/en_US/start/development-environment.md

 1.JDK version

-The JDK version requires 1.8 or more.
+The JDK version requires 1.8 or higher.

 2.JDK download